John-Curcio/John-Curcio.github.io/content/blog/layas_precedent.md

 > a chess game kinda system for predicting sales conversion probabilities from sales conversations… Then I just trained an RL with PPO, by reducing the dimension using a linear layer and using that to do the final prediction with PPO.
 >

-From a distance, I thought the role of PPO here was to have a reward model estimate conversion likelihood given state, and train the agent to recommend actions/salesspeak which maximize estimated conversion likelihood (this has a litany of problems and would probably break, but I can appreciate the concept).

-In fact, it seems to be:
+SalesRLAgent seems to be:

 - An MLP over OpenAI text embeddings (plus conversation_metrics, which included the target)
 - A synthetic dataset of sales conversations (I can’t say which generator revision produced it)
-- RL via PPO (seems unnecessary, boils down to supervised probability regression)
+- RL via PPO?

 The model is [rewarded](https://huggingface.co/DeepMostInnovations/sales-conversion-model-reinf-learning/blob/fa341daeefc0fe2843e2df839ab52dd78cab1dc0/train.py#L250-L254) based on: